Career Exploration Interviews PowerPoint done for Gateway to Professional Communication.

 Interpretation and Media

 On this blog, I have only discussed direct representation (representation that is straightforward or explicitly shown).
-In movies, books, YouTube videos, and television shows, I want to talk about how we can find representation in the media, even when there is no direct representation.
+In movies, books, YouTube videos, and television shows, I want to talk about how we can find representation in the media, even when there is none.
 We have the freedom to interpret media from multiple perspectives and readings.
 Take, for example, queer reading, a method of analyzing and interpreting media from a nonheteronormative, non-cisnormative, and amatonormative perspective.
 This allows us, as viewers, to see media from a perspective not always intended by the text or piece.
 In this post, I will discuss how we can interpret media from a neurodivergent/neurodiverse perspective.

 Dungeon Meshi: Understanding the characters through a neurodivergent perspective